dwoo-project/docs/documentation/2.x-dev/smarty-adapter.md

 ---
 layout: documentation
+title: Using the Smarty Adapter to convert your Smarty code
 ---

 It is perfectly understandable that some people are relunctant to leave Smarty because they have a big codebase using it.
 Dwoo is compatible syntax-wise and supports most of Smarty's plugins, but on the PHP end things are indeed quite different.
 To ease that up Dwoo has an adapter class, that adapter mimics a Smarty object in order for your code to keep working as if you were running on Smarty, while in fact it runs on Dwoo.